Baxter Springs, Kansas: Resort town

+Mining center

 The discovery of lead in large veins in the tri-state area revived the area towns from the economic doldrums in the early twentieth century.
 In the early days of Baxter Springs, lead had been found in small quantities along Spring Creek, but it was of poor quality.
 It was suspected that higher grade ore could be found, but only at deeper depths.
 The Baxter Springs City Council by Ordinance 42 enacted provisions that greatly limited any mining within city limits.
 Their actions protected the land in the city; nearby towns have suffered from mining-related environmental degradation.

 Baxter Springs certainly benefited from the business and revenues generated by regional mining activity.
 Many of the mine owners and operators built ambitious houses here to reflect their success.
 In addition, in the early 1900s many mining executives built their business offices in Baxter Springs.
 By the 1940s, however, much of the high-quality ore had been mined, and the industry declined in the region.
 Some towns became defunct, and Hockerville, Lincolnville, Douthit, Zincville and others disappeared.
 The mining practices of the time caused considerable environmental degradation in the region.
 Federal and state restoration efforts have helped to improve the land since the late twentieth century.

 In 1926, the downtown main street was designated as part of the historic Route 66 transcontinental highway connecting Chicago and Los Angeles.
 The highway became known informally as America's "Main Street", because it used the main arteries of many cities.
 Designation as Route 66 stimulated related growth along the highway, including of motels and fast food places, and it gained a prominent place in popular culture.
-Baxter Spring was one of only three towns through which Route 66 passed in Kansas.
+Baxter Springs was one of only three towns through which Route 66 passed in Kansas.

 Since the late 20th century, the town has reserved the land of Riverside Park along the Spring River.
 This has renewed the community's connection and preserved access to the river and its green banks.